x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 **For New EAC**

-For details on this procedure, see **Set up a connector to apply security restrictions to mail sent from your partner organization to Microsoft 365 or Office 365** > **For New EAC** in this topic.
+For details on this procedure, see The **For New EAC** subsection in the **Set up a connector to apply security restrictions to mail sent from your partner organization to Microsoft 365 or Office 365** section in this topic.

 **For Classic EAC**